romnoelp/cloudcast/README.md

 ```

 - ### Express Server (with Axios)
+This snippet shows the endpoint at where a server being run in my computer locally is receiving the payload from the frontend, and that being sent to ollama through `ngrok`
 ```js
 app.post('/api/process-pdf', async (req, res) => {
   const { text } = req.body;